 Here you can select the New Goal button and fill out the form.
 The best type to begin with may be to use a Destination Goal.
 Name the goal and on the next form add the URL of a thank you page or other page which appears after the completed check-out process.
 You can also assign a monetary value, to give the amount which is generated when that goal has been reached.

 This is a great way of easily adding eccomerce tracking into GA and allowing you to start using your analytics in a much more powerful way.

-Check out the next article, where we cover how to use GA for your SEO campaigns.
+Check out the next article How to set up your Google Analytics where we cover how to get started using GA for your SEO campaigns.